 Throughout the year, elk tend to hunker down out of sight for long stretches of the day.
 That gives people the opportunity to experience what else this unique part of Minnesota has to offer.
 The Kittson County History Center and Museum in Lake Bronson provides insight into the history of the county, while Far North Spirits in Hallock is the northernmost distillery in the contiguous United States.

 Many of the towns in Kittson and Marshall counties feature golf courses, and cities such as Hallock, Karlstad, Thief River Falls and Warren offer hotels and motels.
 Nature-lovers and campers also will appreciate the opportunities available at Old Mill State Park and Lake Bronson State Park.
+Karlstad and Hallock are located on the Waters of the Dancing Sky Scenic Byway, Minnesota's northernmost scenic drive.
+This Scenic Byway is named for the "dancing sky" effect of the northern lights that are often seen in this area due to the lack of lights and far northern location.

 Those who are feeling particularly adventurous can make the easy trip to the massive Lake of the Woods, which features excellent fishing and a wide variety of resorts.